How to Make a Powerful Impact in Your Presentations

 These principles were included in a podcast interview I had with Ron one week before he died.
 He felt and sounded good.
 Then he moved to the sound of silence.
 Ron RIP.

 Any comments taken from this article must give full credit to Ron Arden and author Patricia Fripp www.fripp.com.

 Whether you are a beginner or a professional speaker you can dramatically improve the quality of your presentations with Fripp Virtual Training.
 Get results on your own schedule.

 Take a trial with FrippVT A state-of-the-art, web-based training platform that emulates live training and coaching.
 It is almost as if Presentation Expert and Executive Speech Coach, Patricia Fripp were sitting in front of you.
 FrippVT is designed to be immediately engaging and makes it fun to learn.
 If you are a novice presenter or a seasoned professional, you will find the content both practical and relevant.

 Sign up for your complimentary trial and discover how FrippVT can transform you and your team.
 Get immediate access to preview the quality of the content and interactivity.

 “I am an enthusiastic FrippVT member and this is the BEST training I have seen.”

 – Mohan Subramanian, IT Advisor and Leadership Coach, Agrata Consulting

-Executive Speech Coach and Hall of Fame Keynote Speaker Patricia Fripp works with individuals and companies who realize that powerful, persuasive presentation skills give them a competitive edge.
+Talk to Executive Speech Coach and Hall of Fame Keynote Speaker Patricia Fripp to make your next presentation a masterpiece.